gusztavj/Focus-Wizard/readme.md

 * You can use this add-on to save your presets in JSON format to a file on your computer.
 * You can use this add-on to load presets from a JSON file on your computer.

-You may learn more about legal matters on page [https://github.com/gusztavj/Modifier-Manager](https://github.com/gusztavj/Modifier-Manager)
+You may learn more about legal matters on page [https://github.com/gusztavj/Focus-Wizard](https://github.com/gusztavj/Focus-Wizard).

-## Usage and Help
+## Quick Intro

-### Key Scenarios
+### What to Do With This Stuff?

 When creating assets for games, you often need to take care of various versions of your model for various detail levels, called LOD (level of details).
 The most detailed version is usually called lod0, while lod1, lod2 etc. are each less detailed.

 There are multiple approaches on how to create these less detailed versions.
-Common to many is, however, that for moderately and largely complex models, it may be cumbersome, time-consuming and error-prone to display your model as it looks at a specific lod level:
+Common to many is, however, that for moderately and largely complex models, it may be cumbersome, time-consuming and error-prone to display your model as it looks at a specific lod level or to export it to files for game engines:

 * If you apply object modifiers to decimate your objects, to switch lod levels, you may need to select each of your objects one by one and set the visibility of the effects of the modifiers in the viewport carefully.
-* If you create copies of your objects, it may also be time-consuming to find which ones to display and which ones to hide, especially if there are some objects that would be great for multiple lod levels.
+* If you create multiple versions with different levels of details of your objects, it may also be time-consuming to find which ones to display and which ones to hide, especially if there are some objects that would be great for multiple lod levels.

 This add-on can help turning this nightmare into a seamless experience by offering (and letting you create) presets defining what to display.
 Presets include rules